Check back later this fall for registration information for the 2017 National Early Childhood Inclusion Institute

 The Federal panel returned with a new special plenary session on emerging information on federal early childhood policies and initiatives and implications for enhancing the quality of inclusive services for children and their families.
 Participants asked questions and shared their perspectives.

-|Janelle Rethwisch will share her powerful story on the inclusion of her daughter, Lydia Rose, and will address key themes related to inclusive practices for children with special needs from the perspective of a parent and former Special Educator. in the plenary session: A Parent’s Perspective: Inclusion, Collaboration, and Using Video to Tell Powerful Stories.
+|Janelle Rethwisch shared her powerful story on the inclusion of her daughter, Lydia Rose, and addressed key themes related to inclusive practices for children with special needs from the perspective of a parent and former Special Educator. in the plenary session: A Parent’s Perspective: Inclusion, Collaboration, and Using Video to Tell Powerful Stories.
 In this plenary session.|

 Dozens of world-class experts, dozens of groundbreaking sessions, free courses for CEUs—and an enduring impact.